fabricioanciaes/fexlguide/docs/characters/allen-snider.md

     <td><b>Vaulting Kick (63214K/8K)</b></td>
     <td>An command grab that knocks the opponent to the opposite side of the screen.
 No difference in button versions.

-Does slightly more damage than normal grab, but is mainly useful for being untechable.</td>
+Does slightly more damage than normal grab, but is mainly useful for being untechable.

+Notably can be [Kara Cancelled](#karacancel) to increase the range of the command grab.</td>
     <td>3</td>
     <td>Grab</td>
     <td>Grab</td>